-Note: You cannot claim this deduction if married filing a separate U.S. 1040 or 1040A return.
-If you are filing a joint U.S. 1040 or 1040A return but are married filing separately for Massachusetts purposes, either spouse may claim the deduction for expenses he or she incurred, but their combined deduction cannot exceed \$4,800 for one qualifying individual or \$9,600 for two or more qualifying individuals.
+Note: You cannot claim this deduction if married filing a separate U.S. Form 1040.
+If you are filing a joint U.S. Form 1040 return but are married filing separately for Massachusetts purposes, either spouse may claim the deduction for expenses he or she incurred, but their combined deduction cannot exceed \$4,800 for one qualifying individual or \$9,600 for two or more qualifying individuals.